-I am writing this letter to you to COMMEND my trainer, Andre Luke (AKA – Killah) for his professionalism, enthusiasm, encouragement, empathy and his just plain good attitude.
+I am writing to you to COMMEND my trainer, Andre Luke (AKA – Killah) for his professionalism, enthusiasm, encouragement, empathy, and his just plain good attitude.
 Andre makes working-out fun!
 Many times during a session, people have commented to us that we were having too much fun.

-With my membership, I got six sessions with a personal trainer and I was assigned Andre (I scored!)
-From the beginning, he was understanding of my situation, interested in learning about my condition, including the polio, and careful not to let me overdue my work-outs.
-Under his direction, I was able to learn how to use most of the exercise machines in the gym, as well as which ones were the best for me to use, which ones were ok, and which ones were off limits.
-He instructed me in several different work-outs with the machines, weights, the balls, mats, bands, chairs, and in the pool.
-He also monitored and my nutritional intake, reinforcing what he had taught me initially.
+With my membership, I got six sessions with a personal trainer and I was assigned Andre (I scored!).
+From the beginning, he was understanding of my situation, interested in learning about my condition – including the Polio – and careful not to let me overdo my workouts.
+Under his direction, I was able to learn how to use most of the exercise machines in the gym as well as which ones were the best for me to use, which ones were ok, and which ones were off limits.
+He instructed me in several different workouts with the machines, weights, the balls, mats, bands, chairs, and in the pool.
+He also monitored my nutritional intake, reinforcing what he had taught me initially.

-After the first six sessions, I reenlisted with Andre two more times (for 6 sessions each).
-As a newly disabled person, at first I was very self-conscious about showing up at a gym where there were so many able bodied people doing “real” work-outs.
-Andre helped me get over my feelings of inadequacy by treating my kindly, always encouraging, praising when I did well, and keeping me working to gain a new level (however small).
-Although the 24 Hour Fitness computer programs don’t really have the categories that fit my particular situation to reflect good outcomes, without Andre, I’m not sure where I would be at this point, now 15 months post-op.
-Because I am a polio survivor, it will take me about 4 times longer than the normal person to get well.
+After the first six sessions, I reenlisted with Andre two more times (for six sessions each).
+As a newly-disabled person, at first I was very self-conscious about showing up at a gym where there were so many able-bodied people doing “real” workouts.
+Andre helped me get over my feelings of inadequacy by treating my kindly, always encouraging me, praising me when I did well, and keeping me working to gain a new level (however small).
+Without Andre, I’m not sure where I would be at this point.
+Because I am a Polio survivor, it will take me about four times longer than a normal person to get well.
 At this time, I am able to walk upright with my cane for a distance of about two blocks without wearing out.